-Investing is a powerful tool for building wealth and securing your financial future, but before diving in, it's essential to lay a solid foundation.
+Investing can be a powerful tool for building wealth and securing your financial future, but before diving in, it's essential to lay a solid foundation.
 Here are key steps you should consider before making your first investment.

 1. Understand your financial situation